biomejs/biome/GOVERNANCE.md

 ## OpenCollective fund allocation

 - Funds will be allocated for project-specific services such as domain registration and website hosting.
+- Core contributors are allowed to claim expenses related to conferences and workshops.
+Expenses that can be claimed are but not limited to: trip (plane, train, etc.), meals, transport, parking.
 - Expenses will be approved by the [leads](#lead).

 > [!NOTE]